 In 1975, the A & P supermarket chain pulled out of the Wisconsin market.
 The HILLDALE STORE was acquired by Milwaukee-based Sentry Foods, which was purchased by Madison's Metcalfe's chain in 1979.
 The official name of the HILLDALE store became Metcalfe's Sentry.

 A second major mall remodeling added 39,000 square feet of inline store space; this built along the east side of the enclosed concourse.
-When the construction dust settled, HILLDALE CENTER encompassed approximately 347,400 leasable square feet.
+When construction dust settled, HILLDALE CENTER encompassed approximately 347,400 leasable square feet.
 A dedication ceremony was held on August 4, 1985.
-The next store rebranding at HILLDALE was done as a result of the August 1986 shuttering of Gimbels.
-It re-opened, as a Chicago-based Marshall Field's, in November of the same year.

 By the turn of the century, the University of Wisconsin had decided to exit the retail mall business.
 They sold HILLDALE CENTER to Palatine, Illinois' Joseph Freed & Associates in May 2004.
 Within months, a massive renovation and remarketing of the complex was underway.

 Two parking facilities; the Shorewood and Arboretum Garages, were built adjacent to the new Streetscape Shops.
-Hilldale Row, a forty-unit residential complex, was constructed along North Midvale Boulevard The upscale Streetscape, parking garages and town homes were complete by November 2005.
+Hilldale Row, a forty-unit residential complex, was constructed along North Midvale Boulevard.
+The Streetscape, parking garages and town homes were complete by November 2005.

 Phase Two of the HILLDALE CENTER reconfiguration was to add a (65,000 square foot) Whole Foods Market, 8-story Hotel Indigo and 11-story condo tower.
 Plans for these structures were abandoned because of The Great Recession.

 Demolition and construction were underway by September 2014.
-Six North Wing stores opened for business June 2, 2015.
+Six North Wing stores opened for business on June 2, 2015.
 By August, fourteen tenants were in operation.
-These included Lucky Brand Jeans, Sur La Table, Kate Spade, Mes Amies and Michael Kors.
-The shopping facility now encompassed approximately 635,000 leasable square feet.
+These included Lucky Brand, Sur La Table, Kate Spade, Mes Amies and Michael Kors.
+The shopping hub now encompassed approximately 635,000 leasable square feet.

 A Second Phase demalling began in January 2017.
-This rebuilt the South Wing of the complex, between Macy's and the multiplex cinema, in a lifestyle format.
+This rebuilt the South Wing -between Macy's and the multiplex- in a lifestyle format.
 An open-air plaza, known as The Green, was officially dedicated in August 2017.
 An adjacent (15,300 square foot) L.L.
-Bean welcomed its first shoppers on May 12, 2018.
+Bean welcomed first shoppers on May 12, 2018.

 The Wisconsin State Journal (Madison, Wisconsin)